sriharisha2006-hash/bussines_analytics/README.md

 # bussines_analytics
 # 💳 Credit Scoring Model for Loan Applicants

-## Predicting Credit Risk Using Demographic, Financial and Behavioral Variables
+## Business Analytics Project Using Microsoft Power BI

 ---

 ## 📌 Project Overview

-The **Credit Scoring Model for Loan Applicants** is a Business Analytics and Machine Learning project designed to analyze loan applicant characteristics and predict their credit risk.
+The **Credit Scoring Model for Loan Applicants** is a Business Analytics project developed using **Microsoft Power BI**.

+The purpose of this project is to analyze loan applicant information and identify patterns associated with **Good and Bad Credit Risk**.

-The project uses the **Statlog (German Credit Data)** dataset from the **UCI Machine Learning Repository**.
+The project uses the **Statlog (German Credit Data)** dataset obtained from the **UCI Machine Learning Repository**.

-The system analyzes applicant information such as:
+The analysis focuses on:

+- Applicant financial characteristics
 - Credit history
 - Checking account status
 - Loan duration
 - Credit amount
-- Savings status
 - Employment
+- Savings
+- Housing
 - Age
-- Housing
 - Existing credits
 - Loan purpose
-- Number of dependents
-- Other financial characteristics
+- Dependents

-The objective is to classify applicants into:

-- 🟢 **Good Credit Risk**
-- 🔴 **Bad Credit Risk**
+- Credit risk

-The project combines:

-**Data Collection → Data Preprocessing → EDA → Statistical Analysis → Data Visualization → Machine Learning → Model Evaluation → Business Insights → Decision Support**
+The complete analysis is performed using **Power BI without programming or machine-learning coding**.

 ---

-# 🎯 Project Objectives
+# 🎯 Project Aim

-The major objectives of this project are:

-1. Analyze the characteristics of loan applicants.
-2. Understand the distribution of Good and Bad credit-risk applicants.
-3. Identify financial and behavioral factors associated with credit risk.
-4. Perform data cleaning and preprocessing.
-5. Perform Exploratory Data Analysis (EDA).
-6. Conduct statistical analysis.
-7. Create meaningful data visualizations.
-8. Develop machine-learning models for credit-risk classification.
-9. Compare Logistic Regression and Random Forest.
-10. Evaluate models using multiple performance metrics.
-11. Generate business insights from the analysis.
-12. Provide recommendations for credit-risk decision-making.
+To analyze loan applicant data using **Microsoft Power BI** and identify factors associated with Good and Bad credit risk to support data-driven credit-risk decision-making.

 ---

+# 🎯 Objectives

+1. Import the credit-risk dataset into Power BI.
+2. Understand the structure of the dataset.
+3. Perform data cleaning using Power Query.
+4. Analyze Good and Bad credit-risk applicants.
+5. Perform descriptive analysis.
+6. Identify relationships between applicant characteristics and credit risk.
+7. Create interactive visualizations.
+8. Develop a Power BI credit-risk dashboard.
+9. Identify high-risk applicant groups.
+10. Provide business recommendations based on the analysis.

+---

 # 🏦 Business Problem

-Banks and financial institutions need to determine whether a loan applicant represents a low or high credit risk before approving a loan.
+Financial institutions need to evaluate loan applicants before approving credit.

-Incorrect decisions can result in:
+Incorrect credit decisions can result in:

 - Financial losses
-- Increased loan defaults
+- Higher credit risk
-- Poor risk management
+- Poor loan portfolio performance
-- Inefficient manual screening
+- Increased manual screening
-- Loss of potential good customers

-Therefore, this project develops a data-driven credit scoring approach that can help identify applicants who may require additional credit-risk assessment.
+- Inefficient risk management

+This project uses Power BI to analyze historical credit-risk information and identify patterns that can help financial institutions understand applicant risk.

 ---